JakeGWater/vpifg.com/source/guides/unreal-composure.rst

 .. note::

-   To our knowledge, the **Microconverter - Blackmagic HDMI to SDI 3G** is the only supported HDMI to SDI coverter that preserves timecode.
+   To our knowledge, the **Microconverter - Blackmagic HDMI to SDI 3G** is the only supported HDMI to SDI converter that preserves timecode.

 Settings
 --------